 Dr. William Cathcart and Dr. Bessie Cathcart had two children; a daughter named Raymona who was born on the 28th of October, 1923 and a son named William Allen Cathcart was born on the 20th of December, 1925.

 Initially the couple practiced medicine in Port Lambton, but they relocated their medical practice and their home to Wallaceburg in 1934.
-Their home was located at 135 Margaret Ave. in Wallaceburg.
+Their home was located at 135 Margaret Ave in Wallaceburg.

 Dr. William Cathcart died in a single vehicle automobile accident on Highway 40 in Sombra Twp on the 7th June, 1938 just after 11 am.
 He was returning to Wallaceburg from Port Lambton after making a number of house calls, when his vehicle entered the ditch.
 A newspaper article that appeared in the Chatham Daily News on the 7th of June, 1938 said that he was “killed instantly”.
 Dr. Cathcart was buried at the Sutherland Cemetery, located near Courtright, Ontario.

-*His wife Dr. Bessie (Collver) Cathcart also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Cathcart’s wife, Dr. Bessie (Collver) Cathcart also appears on the Chatham-Kent Physician Tribute website.

 **Dr. Cathcart’s daughter Raymona Cathcart became a nurse and married Dr. Thomas Clark Johnston in Wallaceburg on the 14th of July, 1951.
 Dr. and Mrs. Johnston made their home in Port Huron, Michigan.
 Raymona (Cathcart) Johnston died on the 16th of June, 1977.
 She was buried at Grace Episcopal Church Columbarium.
 Dr. Cathcart’s son William Allen Cathcart died on the 25th of November, 2001 and he was buried at Riverview Cemetery in Wallaceburg.